bespinian/serverless-workshop/README.md

 > Note!
 >
-> If you have done some extra work and already deployed the previous levels with Terraform, you may skip this level as it redeploys the code from level 4.
+> If you have done some extra work and already deployed the previous levels with Terraform, you may skip this level, as it redeploys the code from level 4.

 1. Copy the Terraform module and the function code to a separate working directory